Panagiotis Vasilopoulos

-Panagiotis Vasilopoulos, commonly known as Panos Vasilopoulos (alternate spellings: Panayiotis, Vassilopoulos) (Greek: Παναγιώτης "Πάνος" Βασιλόπουλος; born February 8, 1984) is a Greek former professional basketball player who currently serves as an assistant coach for Peristeri of the Greek Basket League and the Basketball Champions League, under head coach Vassilis Spanoulis.
+Panagiotis Vasilopoulos, commonly known as Panos Vasilopoulos (alternate spellings: Panayiotis, Vassilopoulos) (Greek: Παναγιώτης "Πάνος" Βασιλόπουλος; born February 8, 1984) is a Greek former professional basketball player who last served as an assistant coach for Peristeri of the Greek Basket League and the Basketball Champions League, under head coach Vassilis Spanoulis.
 He is 2.05 m (6'8 ") tall.
 He played at both the small forward and power forward positions.

 Early years

 Vasilopoulos was born in Maroussi, Athens, and grew up at his hometown of Ano Samiko Elis.

 He started to play basketball with the youth clubs of Ifitos Pyrgou.
 Later, he transferred to the youth clubs of Iraklis Pyrgou.

 Professional career

 PAOK

 Vasilopoulos began his pro career in 2001, with PAOK of the Greek League.
 He played with PAOK for four seasons, from 2001 to 2005.
 In the 2005 off season, he transferred from PAOK to joined Olympiacos Piraeus.

 Olympiacos

 Vasilopoulos was brought to Olympiacos in 2005, by George Garbolas, on a two-year contract.
 Garbolas believed in his abilities, and that he could help the team to win championships.
 On May 20, 2008, he extended his contract with Olympiacos for another 4 years, at a salary of €6 million euros net income.
 With Olympiacos, he won the EuroLeague and Greek League championships in 2012.